 SELEUKID KINGS OF SYRIA.
 Antiochos III ‘the Great’, 223-187 BC.
 Tetradrachm (Silver, 29 mm, 17.04 g, 1 h), Antioch, circa 223-211/10 BC.

-The coin above is like the one that sits on the desk of the hero in The Oracle.
+Above is a coin like the one that sits on the hero's desk in The Oracle.
 It depicts the god Apollo perched on the Omphalos, the navel of the world.
-The Oracle of Delphi was of immense importance in the ancient world, yet its monuments and artifacts have all but vanished.
-Surviving antiquities—of which coins are the most abundant—offer glimpses of its legends and practices.
+The Oracle of Delphi was of immense importance in the ancient world, yet its monuments and works of art have all but vanished.
+Surviving artifacts—of which coins are the most abundant—offer glimpses of its legends and practices.
 Coins from all around the ancient Greek world depicted the god Apollo and included visual references to the Oracle of Delphi.
-Several of these coins crop up in The Oracle
+Several of these coins crop up in The Oracle.

 The exquisite silver coin below—about the size of a U.S. half-dollar—is considered one of the most beautiful of antiquity.
 On the obverse is the head of the god Apollo.
 On the reverse, the god is conducting a sacrifice.
 He holds in his hand a shallow dish called a phiale and you see a tiny omphalos at his feet.
 The hero of The Oracle sees a coin like this in a gallery.